pchinea/telegram-surveillance-bot/README.rst

     docker build -t telegram-surveillance-bot .

-This docker image has H264 support and creates a volume to store persistence data (if this option is activated).
+This docker image has H264 support.
 The image will be created with UTC timezone by default (so photo and video timestamp will use this timezone) it can be overridden mounting ``/etc/localtime`` file (see `docker-compose.yml
 <./docker-compose.yml>`_ example).